RyanEmslie/treehouse_unit9_exceeds/gallery/README.md

 I opted to catch all of the "404" errors with a separate <Route component={NoMatch}>.

 I was having issues programatically navigating to a separate route after the search form was submitted.
 I ended up using {withRouter}, based on work seen on Tyler McGinnis' website as opposed to Gil's demo.

+The API is collected in the App component and then passed down to the ResultsList component The <ResultsList> component is serving as my "container" component, mapping over the search arrays.